Using Apache Hive with CDH

-See HiveServer2 High Availability for details about configuring a load balancer for HiveServer2.
+See Configuring HiveServer2 High Availability in CDH for details about configuring a load balancer for HiveServer2.

 You can enable Hive metastore high availability (HA) so that your cluster is resilient to failures if a metastore becomes unavailable.
 When HA mode is enabled, one of the metastores is designated as the master and the others are slaves.
 If a master metastore fails, one of the slave metastores takes over.

 See Hive Metastore High Availability for details about enabling the metastore for high availability.